marcosmartinez7/marcosmartinez7/README.md

-I'm a Software Engineer with 5 years in the industry

-Currently working on RSK payments scalabilty (RIF Lumino) and other blockchain related projects.
+Currently working on RSK payments scalabilty (https://developers.rsk.co/rif/lumino/).

 What I like the most: